KevinFlanagan7/Golf-classic/README.md

 \
 &nbsp;

 ### Fonts

 I have used [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a text that best suits the feel of the website.
 For the main text I have chosen [Merienda](https://fonts.google.com/specimen/Merienda?preview.text=Golf%20Classic&query=merienda) as I feel it is has a sharp, simple and easy to read look.

 ### Icons

+I have used icons for my website from the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
+These icons will be used where there is no explanation needed to their meaning, like the social media links and the hamburger icon for navigational links on smaller devices.
+Other icons are be used for style to the prize section headings.

 ### Colours